huashiyiqike/NETLAB/README.md

 A C++ neural network libray for sequences mainly, focusing on Long Short-term Memory (LSTM) and Restricted Boltsmann Machine (RBM) Layers.
+It is accompanied with a paper for reference: [Polyphonic Music Modelling with LSTM-RTRBM], ACM Multimedia, 2015.

 Creater&Maintainer: Qi Lyu